g40/asiotest/readme.md

 This pair of examples shows, I hope, the absolute minimum amount of code to get a working SSL connection between a client and server, the latter acting as an echo service.

+ASIO itself is a header only affair (+1) and is contained in a submodule.
+Hence once the repo is cloned, do a `git submodule init` to obtain that code.

 ##### Windows #####

 For Windows/Visual Studio, setup is critical and extremely tedious unless vcpkg is used.